ptmt/ptmt.github.com/_posts/2015-03-02-webviews-is-hard.md

 ### 6. Not-native

 It’s not feels native.
 Again.
-For example, notification.
-No total control might be good or not.
+You have to emulate many tings, from pull to refresh to input controls (see Ionic).
+The lack of total control might be good or not, depends of complexity of app.
+When you look at the simple examples it really works.
+But after months the list of features that "difficult to implement" is growing really fast.

 ### 7. Cloud

-Supersonic ships with cloud build service, cloud data providers, cloud distribution.
-Bootstrapping is good for starters, then you accidently figuring out that it doesn’t fit into you limitation.
+Supersonic ships with the cloud build service, the cloud data providers, the cloud distribution.
+Bootstrapping is good at first, then you accidentally figuring out that it doesn’t fit into your limits.
 Inconsistent versions (cloud build / local steroids package).
+Want to distribute test version of app?
 Downloading, uploading, uh.
-Why you should use console at first to deploy package, and after you have to go to web, then checking email, then download package, then upload it to iTunes, then make it available there.
+You should use console at first to deploy package, and after you have to go to web, then checking email over and over again, then download the package, then upload it to iTunes, then wait for status and make it available there.
+Such automation.

 ### 8. Debugging.

 Yep, you could build debug app and use Safari Web Inspector or awesome Chrome Developer Tools, but forget about XCode debugging.
+Debuggin plugin is also the interesting challenge.

-As a software engineer I supposed to solve the problem for business and I’m kinda failed.
+Yes, we've managed to publish stable version of the app to AppStore.
+As a software engineer I supposed to solve the problem for business and I’m kinda failed, because the quality is not satisfiyng, and I spent 3 months on it.
 But Javascript is not giving up.
 I’m very exciting about React Native and looking forward to make `git checkout -b react-native`.